• Skip to primary navigation

 Traditionally, it is served along with Punjabi Chole Curry, but you can serve it with any chickpea curry of your choice.

-You can also serve it with other creamy and delicious curries like Palak Paneer, Paneer Butter Masala, Rajma Masala, etc.
+You can also serve it with other creamy and delicious curries like Palak Paneer, Paneer Butter Masala, Punjabi Rajma Masala, etc.

 This bread is so versatile that it tastes great with almost everything.